ericnoonan00/ericnoonan00/README.md

- 👋 Hi, I’m Eric Noonan
+ 👋 Hi, I’m Eric Noonan<br>
- 👀 I’m interested in front-end web development, web design, and Rocket League 🌱 I’m currently learning more about JavaScript
+ 👀 I’m interested in front-end web development, web design, and Rocket League<br>
+ 🌱 I’m currently learning more about JavaScript<br>
- 💞️ I’m looking to collaborate on web projects, specifically the design aspect, as HTML and CSS are my forté!
+ 💞️ I’m looking to collaborate on web projects, specifically the design aspect, as HTML and CSS are my forté!<br>
- 📫 How to reach me ...
+ 📫 How to reach me ...<br>
   * LinkedIn: https://www.linkedin.com/in/eric-noonan-48326b201/<br>
   * Website: https://www.eric-noonan.net
   * E-mail: <a href="email:ericnoonan00@gmail.com">ericnoonan00@gmail.com</a>